-December is when most of the spring calving herds will be dried off.
-Cows should be dried off once production is less than 9 litres per day.
-Plan to have a 6-to-8-week dry period in order to maximise udder health and correct cow body condition score (BCS).
+Most spring calving herds were dried off in December.
+Plan to have a minimum 6 to 8 week dry period in order to maximise udder health and to have cows in good order ie: to correct cow body condition score (BCS).
 The required length of the dry period varies from cow to cow depending on BCS.
 Aim to calve cows down at a BCS of 3.25.
-Cows in poor body condition less than 2.5 BCS require a longer dry period of up to 14 weeks.
+Cows in poor body condition of less than 2.5 BCS require a longer dry period of up to 14 weeks.

-Cows can gain up to 1kg liveweight per day during the dry period.
-However, bear in mind that for the 10 – 14 days at the start and the 10 – 14 days at the end of the dry period the weight gain is minimal.
-One condition score is equivalent of 50 - 60 kgs liveweight.
-To achieve weight gain, good quality forage and a pre-calver mineral should be fed.
+Cows can gain up to 1.0 kg liveweight per day during the dry period.
+However bear in mind that for the 10 – 14 days at the start and the 10 – 14 days at the end of the dry period the weight gain is minimal.
+One body condition score is equivalent to 50 - 60 kgs liveweight.
+Where weight gain is required, good quality forage plus concentrates and a pre-calver mineral should be fed.

-Other important issues at drying off would be to ensure your cows are covered for stomach and lung worms, liver and rumen fluke and lice.
+Other important issues at drying off include ensuring your cows are covered for stomach and lung worms, liver and rumen fluke and lice.

 Drummonds Dry Cow ration range includes: